 - Analysis of Ottoman and modern historical data

-- Automatic transcription of handwritten and printed texts using AI tools such as Transkribus
+- Automatic transcription of manuscript and printed texts using tools such as Transkribus

-- Extraction of person–place–event relations in historical texts through NLP
+- Extraction of person–place–event relationships from historical texts through natural language processing (NLP)

 - AI-supported classification and visualization models